-You have the legal right to: (1) not sign a union authorization card; (2) revoke any authorization card you may have signed; and (3) sign and circulate a petition against union representation.
-You may be denied the right to decertify, or remove, an unwanted union for anywhere from six months to one year after the employer’s recognition of it, and up to three years if the employer and union sign a contract.
+You have the legal right to: (1) not sign a union authorization card; (2) revoke any authorization card you may have signed; and (3) sign and circulate a petition against monopoly union representation.
+You may be denied the right to decertify, or remove, an unwanted union for anywhere from six months to one year after the employer’s recognition of it, and up to three years more if the employer and union sign a contract.
 Lamons Gasket Co., 357 N.L.R.B.
 No. 72 (2011).

 (1) You have a legal right to refrain from signing a union authorization card.
 Whether you wish to sign a union authorization card is completely up to you.
 It is unlawful for an employer or a union to threaten or coerce any employee to sign a union authorization card or to misrepresent the purpose of the card.

 (2) You have a legal right to revoke any union authorization card that you have signed.
 It is illegal for a union to restrict your right to revoke such a card.
-You may revoke it by signing a letter, card, petition, or other document stating that you do not support the union, or that you support another union.
+You may revoke any union authorization card you signed by signing a letter, card, petition, or other document stating that you do not support the union, or that you support another union.

-Under the National Labor Relations Board’s (“NLRB”) “dual card” doctrine, when a charter school employee signs two documents with conflicting statements of union support—for example, signing a card in favor of union representation and then signing another card against representation—then neither document establishes valid proof of the employee’s preference for union representation.
+Under the National Labor Relations Board’s “dual card” doctrine, when an employee signs two documents with conflicting statements of union support—for example, a card in favor of union representation and then another card against representation—then neither document is valid proof of the employee’s preference concerning union representation.
 See Parkwood Dev’l Ctr.
 Inc., 347 N.L.R.B.
 974 (2006); Le Marquis Hotel, LLC, 340 N.L.R.B.
 485 (2003).

 (3) You have a legal right to sign and circulate cards or petitions against union representation.
 You have the legal right to campaign against union representation if you choose, provided that it is done on non-work time (such as during work breaks) and in non-work locations (such as in break or lunch rooms).
 An employer cannot discriminate against you or other charter school employees based on your opposition to or support of union representation, if done on non-work time in non-work areas.

-Every charter school employee has a protected legal right to decide whether to sign a union authorization card, free from threats, restraint, harassment, coercion, or misrepresentation.
+Every charter school employee has a protected legal right to decide whether or not to sign a union authorization card, free from threats, restraint, harassment, coercion, or misrepresentation.
 The Foundation takes no position about how you should exercise your right to join or refrain from joining a union.
 The Foundation simply wants all charter school employees to make this choice in an atmosphere free of restraint, threats, and coercion.